leahneukirchen/nitro/README.md

 - No unbounded file descriptor usage during runtime.
 - One single self-contained binary, plus one optional binary to control the system.
-- No compilation steps needed, services are simple scripts.
+- No configuration compilation steps needed, services are simple directories containing scripts.
 - Supports reliable restarting of services.
 - Reliable logging mechanisms per service or as default.
+- Support for logging chains spread over several services.
 - Works independently of properly set system clock.
 - Can be run on FreeBSD from /etc/ttys (sets up file descriptors 0, 1, 2).
 - Tiny static binary when using musl libc.